JohnSnowLabs/johnsnowlabs/docs/en/benchmark.md

 Since we don't have such a small dataset in real world, we calculated the price of these tools according to 1M clinical notes.

-- *Open AI Pricing:* We created a prompt to achieve better results, which costs $3.476 on GPT-4 Turbo and $1.738 GPT-4o model for the 79 documents.
+- *Open AI Pricing:* We created a prompt to achieve better results, which costs $3.476 on GPT-4 and $1.738 GPT-4o model for the 79 documents.
 This means that for processing **1 million notes, the estimated cost would be $44,000 for the GPT-4 Turbo model** and **$22,000 for the GPT-4o model**.

 - *Amazon Comprehend Medical Pricing:* According to the price calculator, obtaining RxNorm predictions for **1M documents, with an average of 9,700 characters per document, costs $24,250**.